The Opportunity of the Microbiome

 - The main function of the gut is to digest food and absorb nutrients.
 In healthy populations, certain probiotics strains can increase absorption of key nutrients such as amino acids from protein.

-The broadcast will finish with a live panel discussion and Q&A session moderated by Hank Schultz of NutraIngredients-USA.
-Hank will discuss the opportunity of the microbiome in Sports & Active Nutrition with our panelists:
+The broadcast wrapped up with a live panel discussion and Q&A session moderated by Hank Schultz of NutraIngredients-USA.
+Hank discussed the opportunity of the microbiome in Sports & Active Nutrition with our panelists:

 - Alison McDonald, PhD, Research Scientist, KGK Science

 - Paul Cotter, Senior Principle Research Officer, Teagasc Food Research Center